dawnmil/JavaScript-DigitalClock-Lab/README.md

 6. Save the changes you have made in index.html.
 (Ctrl+S or File>Save)

-6. Create a new folder within your project folder named 'js'.
+7. Create a new folder within your project folder named 'js'.

-7. In Sublime Text, create a new file inside your newly created 'js' folder named "myClock.js".
+8. In Sublime Text, create a new file inside your newly created 'js' folder named "myClock.js".

+####DEPLOY & DEBUG: At any time during this lab, we can check if our code is working and debug within our browser by following the below steps.

+1. To deploy, right click on the index.html file and select 'Open in Browser'.

+2. Debugging: It is very common that we have missed a step, have a spelling error, have issue with syntax, or have errors in our overall implementation.
+If your clock is not appearing as expected, this is a great opportunity to learn how to *debug your code*.
+Follow these steps to debug:

+	a.
+In your Chrome browser, right click anywhere in the window and select 'Inspect'.

+	b.
+Click 'Console'.
+Here you will see logged errors.
+An example is provided below:

+		Uncaught ReferenceError: hours is not defined  myClock.js:13

+		//Based on the example error shown above, I can assume that I have a reference, 'hours',
+		// provided at line 13 in myClock.js that has not been declared as a variable
+		// before this line.

+	c.
+After editing your code, save then refresh your browser.

 #####JavaScript Implementation:  Follow the below steps to build out your functional clock